Evolutionary-Intelligence/EC-A-Modern-Perspective/Preface.md

 From 2023 to 2027.
 ************** *** **************

-## Some Well-Written Books Which Have Inspired this Book
+## Some Well-Written Books Which Have Inspired this Open Book

 * [https://probml.github.io/pml-book/](https://probml.github.io/pml-book/):
   This **very popular** book (**Machine Learning: A Probabilistic Perspective**)